 (F) Assess conformance with measurement accuracy, data capture, and missing data substitution requirements.

-(G) Review financial transactions to confirm fuel, feedstock, and product data, and confirming the complete and accurate reporting of required data such as facility fuel suppliers, fuel quantities delivered, and if fuel was received directly from an interstate pipeline.
+(G) Review financial transactions to confirm fuel, feedstock, and product data, and confirming the complete and accurate reporting of required data such as reporter fuel suppliers, fuel quantities delivered, and if fuel was received directly from an interstate pipeline.

 (c) Less intensive verification.
 A less intensive verification report must be in a format specified by ecology and meet the requirements of subsection (4)(b)(i) through (viii) of this section.
 Less intensive verification of an annual GHG report allows for less detailed data checks and document reviews of the annual GHG report based on the analysis and risk assessment in the most current sampling plan developed as part of the most current full verification.
+Persons subject to third party verification under subsections (1)(a) through (d) of this section must at a minimum conduct less intensive verification for any year full verification is not conducted.

+(x) A verification report completed for a GHG reporting program in another state(s) may also be used to meet the requirements in this section so long as the information contained in the report is consistent across all jurisdictions and the report also meets the requirements of this section.

 (5) Annual GHG report corrections.
 Owners or operators subject to this section must correct errors in their annual GHG report.